Oyzuu/PatternPlaceholder-Android/README.md

   <type>pom</type>
 </dependency>
 ```
-Or gradle, by adding this in your project ``build.gradle`` repositories
+... or gradle, by adding this repository in your project ``build.gradle``
 ```gradle
 maven {
   url 'https://dl.bintray.com/oyzuu/maven/'